 Forum Replies Created

-Robin USAParticipant
+Robin USA

 One of S-Anon’s spiritual principles is that we are all equal, and everyone’s ideas are equally important.
 This comes from Tradition One, “Our common welfare should come first; personal progress for the greatest number depends upon unity.”